A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Hypotheses and Estimation Methods

 \subsection{The EMH and The AMH}

-The EMH has an implication that market price reflects any exogenous shock at once in financial markets.
+According to the EMH, market price reflects any exogenous shock at once in financial markets.
 Mathematically, one often represents it in the following way:

 where $x_t$ denotes the return of a security at $t$ and ${\cal I}_{t-1}$ is the (increasing) information set at $t-1$, some $\sigma$-field to which $x_{t-1},x_{t-2},\cdots$ is adapted.
 Note that the EMH holds when the (log) price of the security follows a random walk process.
-In other words, one can say that the security price is ``determined by accident.''
+In other words, one can say that the security price is ``determined by chance.''

-Thus, when one consider the situation where the hypothesis does not always hold, it is natural to consider that the (excess) stock return follows a moving average process with infinite terms, $\mbox{MA}(\infty)$:
+Thus, when one considers the situation where the hypothesis does not always hold, it is natural to consider that the (excess) stock return follows a moving average process with infinite terms, $\mbox{MA}(\infty)$: